 Compliance with the Code is monitored through the Group's functions and related processes including compliance, internal audit, security, human resources and work health and safety.
-New team members are required to attend an induction program that includes behaviour guidelines and are required to complete an assessment to confirm their understanding.
+New team members are required to attend an induction program that includes behaviour guidelines and are required to complete a declaration to confirm they have read and understood their obligations set out in the Code.
+Team members are then required to participate in Code of Conduct compliance training on an annual basis.
 Additionally, the Group's performance evaluation process includes team members' performance against 'Key Behavioural Indicators' as well as Performance Targets and Key Objectives.